Relatives at RootsTech 2026: Don’t Miss This Cousin-Connecting Opportunity

 Heart of the Family is a participant in the Amazon Services LLC Associate Programs and other affiliate services.
 This means that thefamilyheart.com receives a small commission by linking to Amazon.com and other sites at no cost to the readers.

-If you have previously attended a RootsTech Conference and have only given the Relatives at RootsTech feature a passing glance, it is time to get serious about checking it out.
+If you have previously attended a RootsTech Conference and only given the Relatives at RootsTech feature a passing glance, 2026 is the year to take it seriously.

 What is Relatives at RootsTech?

-Relatives at RootsTech is a fun and popular feature of the RootsTech Conference that matches up registered conference attendees by comparing ancestor names on their FamilySearch Family Trees.
-When a common ancestor is found, both attendees are shown each other’s names and their possible relationship.
+Relatives at RootsTech is a popular conference feature that compares the ancestor names in registered attendees’ FamilySearch Family Trees.
+When a shared ancestor is identified, both attendees are shown each other’s names along with an estimated relationship.

-To participate in Relatives at RootsTech, you need to be registered as a conference attendee.
-Registration for the virtual conference is free, so even if you do not plan to attend in person, you can still participate in Relatives at RootsTech.
+To participate, you must be registered for RootsTech.
+Virtual registration is free, so even if you do not plan to attend in person, you can still take part as a virtual attendee.

 How to Participate

-- Make sure you have added your family tree to the FamilySearch Family Tree.
-If you are a new user, you may need to add yourself and your most recent ancestors in order to connect to the tree.
+- Make sure your family information is connected to the FamilySearch Family Tree.
+New users may need to add themselves and their most recent ancestors to connect properly.

-- Visit the Relatives at RootsTech page or the FamilySearch Family Tree mobile app to view your relatives and how you are related.
+- Visit the Relatives at RootsTech page or use the FamilySearch mobile app to explore your matches and view relationship paths.

 Getting the Most Out of Relatives at RootsTech